CS3216-Bubble/bubble/README.md

 }
 ```

-Emits event 'room_exited' to all users connected to room:
+Emits event `room_exited` to all users connected to room:

 ```
 {